Lol11110/generator-win/README.md

 # The project generator-win
-This is my project for definitions winner in contest he chooses random number
+1.This is my project for definitions winner in contest 2.he chooses random number